streetmix/illustrations/README.md

 **For design guidelines and colors see the [Illustration guide](https://streetmix.readthedocs.io/en/latest/contributing/illustrations/).**

-- Swatches are provided in Adobe ASE format in the `swatches` folder.
+- Swatches are provided in Adobe Swatch Exchange (ASE) format in the `swatches` folder.
 These were extracted from an Illustrator file and are not completely verified for accuracy or completeness.
 There are a lot of colors used in current illustrations that are obtained by adding a tint to it, and tints are not exchangeable in the ASE format, so colors that are really tints may not be 100% accurate in the swatch.
+ASE files can be imported to Illustrator and Affinity Designer.
+  - We've also added a palette in the GIMP GPL format, which is compatible with open source image editors (e.g. GIMP, Inkscape, Krita).
+This is more up-to-date than the ASE file right now.

 ## Technical guidelines and notes